conorjmcnamara/research-aggregator/README.md

 ## Multi-label Text Classification

 The application aggregates data from multiple scholarly sources, so a model was needed to standardize topic area classification.
 Using Keras, a neural network was trained on 141k research paper abstracts across 38 classes.
-Unseen abstracts can be passed into the model, and each will have one or more topic area labels predicted.
+Unseen abstracts can be passed into the model, and each can have multiple topic area labels predicted.

 ### Dataset Analysis